elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 ### Seafile Cli Install

-So I decided to try out **Seafile** but not for it&#8217;s server capabilities but rather for the Linux Cli connecting to their *seacloud*.
+So I decided to try out **Seafile** but not for it's server capabilities but rather for the Linux Cli connecting to their *seacloud*.
 Here is what I did to install the **seafile** cli on my Debian box, most of the instructions are laid out <a href="https://github.com/haiwen/seafile/wiki/Build-and-use-seafile-client-from-source" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://github.com/haiwen/seafile/wiki/Build-and-use-seafile-client-from-source']);">here</a>.
 First install the prerequisites:

     $ sudo apt-get install libglib2.0-dev